Marquette Park

 Our disc golf course begins directly across from the lake front concession on Oak Avenue.

-Where else can you play disc golf with a view of Lake Michigan and lovely sculptures and architecture?
+Where else can you play disc golf with a view of coastal dunes and Lake Michigan, plus lovely sculptures, memorials, and architecture?

 Watching the weather change along the lake, is endlessly amusing while playing disc golf in Marquette Park.